 - tissue TSE risk category

 - country TSE risk

 - susceptibility of the species of origin

 - susceptibility of target species

 - manufacturing method and degree of processing

-- method of administration of the veterinary vaccine/therapeutic.
+- method of administration of the veterinary vaccine/therapeutic

-Other factors such as age of the source animal, slaughter method, testing and TSE agent dilution may also be considered where appropriate.
+- other factors (e.g. age of the source animal, testing at slaughter and TSE agent dilution).

 Unless otherwise stated, reference to the country of origin of a product refers to the country of origin of the animal from which the raw material was sourced.